 The 2020-2021 academic year hasn’t been easy.
 But, for some teachers, it hasn’t been without success either.
-Meet Mercedes, a middle school science teacher.
+Meet Mercedes Gauthier, a middle school science teacher.
+In this episode, Mercedes discusses her experience with 3D learning in the science classroom.

 This candid conversation is both a celebration of what is possible and a reflection on where there’s still space to improve (because we ALL have space to improve).
 Mercedes’ natural inclination toward engagement, discussion, and empowering student ownership gave her a jumpstart in implementing three-dimensional, student-owned science.
 But, her reflective nature is truly what is making her the amazing teacher she is.
 It’s allowed her to identify her “next steps” to take her teaching, and her students’ learning, even further.